hapax/hapax.github.io/assets/benford.md

 \text{var}(\epsilon_X) + \text{var}(\epsilon_Y) < \text{var}(\epsilon_Z).
 $$

-The role of facts about the world is to help us zero in on low-variance subestimates.
+The role of facts about the world is to help us triangulate in Fermi space, and zero in on low-variance subestimates.

-For Fermi estimates, we take exponentials of these sums so that they become products.
 For instance, if $e^Z$ is the population of Chile, I can split $Z$ into number of provinces $e^X$ multiplied by the average number of people per province $e^Y$.